History of architecture: Americas (Pre-Columbian)

 From over 3,000 years before the Europeans 'discovered' America, complex societies had already been established across North, Central and South America.
 The most complex ones were in Mesoamerica, notably the Mayans, the Olmecs and the Aztecs, but also Incas in South America.
+Structures and buildings were often aligned with astronomical features or with the cardinal directions.

+Mesoamerica

-Although knowledge of astronomy and engineering was limited, structures and buildings were often aligned with astronomical features or with the cardinal directions.
-Much of the architecture developed through cultural exchange – for example the Aztecs learnt much from earlier Mayan architecture.
+Much of the Mesoamerican architecture developed through cultural exchange – for example the Aztecs learnt much from earlier Mayan architecture.
 Many cultures built entire cities, with monolithic temples and pyramids decoratively carved with animals, gods and kings.
 Most of these cities had a central plaza with governmental buildings and temples, plus public ball courts, or tlachtli, on raised platforms.
 Just like in ancient Egypt, here were built pyramids too, being generally stepped.
 They were probably not used as burial chambers, but had important religious sites at the top.
 They had few rooms, as interiors mattered less than the ritual presence of these imposing structures and the public ceremonies they hosted; so, platforms, altars, processional stairs, statuary, and carving were all important.

+Andes

+Inca architecture originated from the Tiwanaku styles, founded in the 2nd century B.C.E..
+The Incas used topography and land materials in their designs, with the capital city of Cuzco still containing many examples.
+The famous Machu Picchu royal estate is a surviving example, along with Sacsayhuamán and Ollantaytambo.
+The Incas also developed a road system along the western continent, placing their distinctive architecture along the way, visually asserting their imperial rule along the frontier.
+Other groups such as the Muisca did not construct grand architecture of stone based materials, but rather made of materials like wood and clay.